Super Bowl XXXIX: New England Patriots

-Eagles return to the Super Bowl
+Philadelphia Eagles

-The Eagles gained the 2004 NFC Super Bowl berth after 3 consecutive defeats in the NFC Championship Game to the St. Louis Rams, Tampa Bay Buccaneers (who won Super Bowl XXXVII that year), and Carolina Panthers, respectively.
+The Eagles earned the NFC Super Bowl berth after three consecutive defeats in the NFC Championship Game.
 The Eagles hired Andy Reid as their head coach in 1999 following two straight losing seasons.
 That same year, they used their first-round pick in the NFL draft (the second overall) to select quarterback Donovan McNabb.
-Although they finished the 1999 regular season with a 5–11 record, they became a playoff team in 2000, with McNabb throwing for 3,365 yards and 21 touchdowns while also rushing for 629 yards and another 6 touchdowns.

-The Eagles achieved the best regular season record in the conference during the combined 2001, 2002, and 2003 seasons with a total of 35 wins out of 48 games, but lost the NFC Championship Game in each of those 3 years.
 Prior to the 2004 season, the Eagles traded for wide receiver Terrell Owens to be the impact player to help get them to the Super Bowl.

-Owens joined the team after 8 seasons with the San Francisco 49ers.
-He was considered one of the top receivers in the league, but he was also widely considered a troublemaker because of controversial touchdown celebrations and his tendency to berate his teammates during media interviews.
-Nevertheless, Owens became the Eagles' deep-ball threat, finishing the season with 77 receptions for 1,200 yards and 14 touchdowns.

-McNabb had the best season of his career in 2004, completing 300 out of 469 (64 percent) passes for 3,875 yards, 31 touchdowns, and 8 interceptions, making him the first quarterback to ever throw for more than 30 touchdowns and fewer than 10 interceptions in a season.
+Owens joined the team after eight seasons with the San Francisco 49ers.
+Owens became the Eagles' deep-ball threat, finishing the season with 1,200 receiving yards and 14 touchdowns.
+McNabb had the best season of his career in 2004, passing for 3,875 yards, 31 touchdowns, and eight interceptions, making him the first quarterback to ever throw for more than 30 touchdowns and fewer than 10 interceptions in a season.
 He also rushed for 220 yards and 3 touchdowns.
 Wide receiver Todd Pinkston was also a reliable target, recording 36 catches for 676 yards.